 Everyone makes his or her own job and career opportunities, so that even if your career is shrinking, if you have excellent skills and know how to market yourself, you should be able to find a new job.
 However, having information about career trends is vital to long-term career planning success.

-For more about researching careers, review our Career Research Checklist.
+For more about researching careers, review our Career and Job Search Checklist.